What Is a Tall Tale?

-Here are five ways in which you can use the tall tale of Pecos Bill to support your
+Here are five creative ways to use the tall tale of Pecos Bill in your ESL classroom to help students improve their English skills while having fun:

 Take one event from the story of Pecos Bill and focus on that.
 First of all, you, as the